VanillaFox/VanillaFox/README.md

 # Hi there, I'm Maria 🦊
 ## I'm a Student and Developer
 + 🎮 I like to study everything, especially the gaming industry: creating games from idea to implementation
-+ 🖥️ I'm currently studying cryptography
++ 🖥️ I'm currently studying animation
-+ ☕ I like drinking coffee
++ ☕ I like to drink coffee

 ## Languages and Tools